-Believe it or not, Rihanna just notched her 13th chart-topper.
-With her collaboration with Eminem on “The Monster,” the Bajan singer now ties Michael Jackson on the all-time list.
-Insane, right?
-Personally, singing just the hook on predominantly rap songs seems like cheating, but if it’s okay with Billboard, it’s fine with me.
-Even if you take away her rap collabos, she still has ten chart-toppers which is still quite impressive given her age.
+Believe it or not, “Work” is her 14th chart-topper.
+A couple of them are suspect in my opinion because all she does is sing the hook on predominantly rap songs.
+It seems like cheating to me, but if it’s okay with Billboard, it’s fine with me.
+Even if you take away her rap collabos, she still has plenty.

 No matter what she releases in future years, I guarantee this will most likely remain my least favorite among her rap collaborations and discography as a whole.
 There’s just something about it that I don’t connect with.
 I’m sure I’m not alone in thinking this.